13 August 2020

-This November 28, 2019, Mauritania celebrates the anniversary of its independence from France.
+On November 28, 2019, Mauritania celebrated the anniversary of its independence from France.
 This date corresponds with another, less joyful, anniversary, that of the summary execution of 28 Afro-Mauritanian soldiers on November 28, 1990.
 Taking place at the Inal military base, this event is symptomatic of the gross human rights violations committed during the so-called "Passif humanitaire" period between 1989 and 1991.

 Almost three decades later, victims and their relatives continue to suffer from the provisions of Act No. 93-23 of June 14, 1993 (the “Amnesty Law”), which grants amnesty to members of the security forces for any crimes they may have committed during the "Passif humanitaire".

 On November 28, 2019, MENA Rights Group and the Cadre de Concertation des Rescapés de Mauritanie (CCR-M) requested that the Special Rapporteur on the promotion of truth, justice, reparation and guarantees of non-recurrence intervene with the Mauritanian authorities to ask them to solve the "Passif humanitaire".
 This approach revolves around a dozen testimonies from victims and their families which illustrate the scale and gravity of the violations which took place during this period.

 Background of the “Passif humanitaire”